neutronimaging/ToFImaging/README.md

   - Estimation of phase fraction, from a linear combination of basis functions (a priori defined phases)
   - Tools for Frame overlap Bragg edge imaging (FOBI) data reduction
   - Various tools for TOF imaging data processing / visualization

-Please find the instruction for how to use the functions as comments in the modules.
-All the relevant files, with python modules and example jupyter notebooks are in /scripts/.
+For a detailed guid of how to use this package please open docs/index.md from the Github repository.
 For questions please contact matteo.busi@psi.ch or anders.kaestner@psi.ch

 # How to Use